 Passenger Service and Community Connectivity

 The concession's treatment of passenger services reveals the tension between commercial efficiency and community benefit.
 Freight transport of minerals generates revenue.
 Passenger transport serves communities but may be commercially marginal.
 Whether LAR maintains, improves, or reduces passenger services determines whether the railway serves community connectivity needs alongside mineral export functions.
-Our advocacy promotes passenger service preservation as a concession obligation, not a commercial option.
+Editorial analysis promotes passenger service preservation as a concession obligation, not a commercial option.
 Communities along the corridor — from Lobito to Huambo to Kuito — depend on rail connectivity that predates and should survive the mineral export focus.

 Freight vs Passenger Balance